Maintainer information

 or

-$ vi CHANGES.rst setup.py
+$ vim CHANGES.rst pyproject.toml

 • Remove the version pin for Zope:

-$ vi versions-prod.cfg (remove Zope pin)
+$ vim versions-prod.cfg (remove Zope pin)

 $ bin/buildout